 Sam Francis began painting when he was constrained to spend long hours in hospital after being diagnosed with spinal tuberculosis.
 In his early career, he experimented with Abstract Expressionism and Surrealism, to eventually develop a personal style characterized by dripping bright colors onto the canvas.
 Over a thousand of his works bear references to Chinese and Japanese art, French impressionism, or his own Bay Area roots.

 Color Field Style

-Helen Frankenthaler (1928–2011) has been considered heir to first-generation Abstract Expressionists who played a pivotal role transitioning Abstract Expressionism to Color Field painting.
-She considered her canvas not only as a formalized field in which to act but also an arena for gestural drawing: “The canvas surface is flat and yet the space extends for miles.
+Helen Frankenthaler (1928–2011) has been considered the heir to first-generation Abstract Expressionists who played a pivotal role in transitioning Abstract Expressionism to Color Field painting.
+She considered her canvas not only as a formalized field in which to act but also an arena for gestural drawing: “The canvas surface is flat and yet space extends for miles.
 What a lie, what trickery—how beautiful is the very idea of painting”, she once said.

-Somov also knew Sergei Diaghilev, as he was introduced to him by a friend.
+Konstantin Somov also knew Sergei Diaghilev, as he was introduced to him by a friend.
 Although he studied under the great Russian painter Ilya Repin, he preferred the style of Watteau and Fragonard.
 For example, in the 1910s he executed a number of rococo harlequin illustrations to the poems by Alexander Blok.
 After 1917, he emigrated to the United States to avoid the Russian Revolution but he quickly moved to Paris because the States were “absolutely alien to his art”.

 In 1974, the 81-year-old artist began a series of paintings by flinging buckets of paint at canvas.
-Many see them as Pollock-like, but I see here more influence of Sam Francis and other drip artists.
+Many see them as Pollock-like, but I see here more the influence of Sam Francis and other drip artists.
 What do you think?